-The City of Prescott's 2024 strategic plan guides the city council in policy deliberations and decisions.
-This year, the council engaged in a new results-oriented approach to strategic planning that is also the foundation of the fire department strategic plan.
-The same consulting firm that helped the department with Phase 2 of its initial work facilitated the council plan.
-At the time of the 2024 annual update, this plan was still in draft status and is represented here as a placeholder to indicate the direction of the connection between the two planning documents.
+The City of Prescott's 2023 strategic plan guides the city council in policy deliberations and decisions.
 The fire department receives a significant share of the general fund, and the department is very interested in leveraging the fire department plan to achieve overall city priorities.
 The following highlight the major elements of the City of Prescott's Strategic Plan that the fire department contributes to in connection with this plan to help the city meet overall goals and objectives.